 This past week, we celebrated Earth Day, and what better way to celebrate the planet we call home than by reducing our contribution to landfills?
-The average American produces 4.4 pounds/ 2 kg of trash every day, and little of it is recycled.
+The average American produces 4.4 pounds/ 2 kg of trash every day and recycles little of it.
 Recycling helps both the environment and the economy by keeping materials local and creating jobs in the recycling and waste processing industries.
-Ever since we began recycling, we have lowered our non-recyclable waste production to only one bag every 3 weeks.
+Ever since we started to recycle, we’ve lowered our non-recyclable waste production to only one bag every 3 weeks.
 And the good news is that you can too!
-Let’s take a look at 8 easy ways you can start recycling today.
+Let’s take a look at 8 easy ways you can recycle today.

 Before we dive in to the details, you may think, “This is great, Sarah, but where can I recycle?”
 I understand.
 It took me a while to figure out where to take my recycling.
 While many communities offer curbside recycling pickup, many don’t.
 Earth 911 offers a recycling center locator.
 Simply type in the type of material you would like to recycle and your zip code, and it will give you a list of recycling drop-off locations near you.
 Make sure to keep reading for even more tips on what and where to recycle.